cloudspace/rubberband_flamethrower/README.md

 Rubberband Flamethrower
 =======================
 Rubberband Flamethrower is a collection of scripts for dealing with faked Elastic Search data.

 The main script "inserter.rb" is a script for rapidly inserting test data into Elastic Search.
+It inserts fake "tweet" type objects into a "twitter" index on a local Elastic Search server at localhost:9200.
+It runs in an infinite loop until you stop it.

-The script "retriever.rb" also runs in a constant loop doing a search on the tweets for all within the date range between 2 and 3 minutes ago and reports the number of objects found.
+The script "retriever.rb" also runs in a constant loop, doing a search on the tweets type in the twitter index for all objects within the date range between 2 and 3 minutes ago and reports the number of objects found.
 This can be used to easily approximate the maximum speed obtainable for inserting to a local Elastic Search index for a given AWS box size.

 Pre-Requisites
 =======================
 This script has been written with ruby 1.9.3 in mind.
 It requires two gems: httparty and active_support.
 Httparty is used to send commands to the Elastic Search server.
 Active Support is used for the JSON library in core_ext.

-To run the inserter:
+To run the inserter script:
 =======================
 The script "inserter.rb" will create and store objects with a message, username, and postDate to a local Elastic Search index called "twitter" for the type "tweet".
 The message is composed of 6 to 16 random words and capped at 140 characters.

 	cd /path/to/repository/rubberband_flamethrower
 	ruby inserter.rb

-There are several random word lists in the "words" folder which come from the SCOWL http://wordlist.sourceforge.net/scowl-readme
+There are several random word lists in the "words" folder which come from SCOWL http://wordlist.sourceforge.net/scowl-readme

 To run the retriever:
 =======================